Loretta Yu

 Loretta Yu (born December 22, 1982) is a Canadian actress of Chinese descent.

 Early life

-On December 22, 1982, Yu was born in Montreal, Quebec and grew up in Nova Scotia, working in the family restaurant.
+Yu was born in Montreal, Quebec, and grew up in Nova Scotia, working in her family's restaurant.
+Yu received a Bachelor of Arts degree in theatre from Acadia University.

-Education

-Yu received a BA degree in theatre from Acadia University.

 Career

 Yu took part in some Halifax productions, including Jason Eisener's fake trailer for Hobo with a Shotgun which was screened with the film Grindhouse and Jay Dahl's film There are Monsters.
 Yu moved to Toronto and appeared in various television series including Degrassi: The Next Generation, The Listener, Hemlock Grove and Blood and Water.
 She also appeared in the 2008 made-for-television movie The Circuit and the 2008 Canadian comedy Nonsense Revolution.
-In 2017-2018, Yu played Ana in the Canadian web-series Begin/Again.
+In 2017 and 2018, Yu played Ana in the Canadian web-series Begin/Again.
 From 2017 to 2019, Yu played Cai in Dino Dana.

-She appears in an episode of the 2021 drama series Cam Boy.
+She appeared in an episode of the 2021 drama series Cam Boy.